BND Hamburger Icon

 Cons

-• It may require you to pay taxes on income you haven’t yet received.
-Sales you make at the end of the year will be taxed in the year the sale was made, even if the cash for the sale isn’t received for weeks or months.
+• It may require you to pay taxes on income you haven’t yet received: Sales you make at the end of the year will be taxed in the year the sale was made, even if the cash for the sale isn’t received for weeks or months.

 Example of how cash and accrual affect the bottom line

-• Purchases inventory for $5,000
+• Purchases inventory for $5,000 in cash

-• Pays $300 in utilities
+• Pays $300 in utilities for a previous month

 • Receives a $500 bill for building maintenance

-• Makes $8,000 in sales
+• Makes $8,000 in cash sales of inventory that cost $2,000

 • Sends a $2,000 invoice for a custom order it fulfilled

-For example, corporations other than S-corps must use accrual basis accounting if they averaged over $25 million in gross receipts over the past three years.
-Certain corporations and tax shelters – including those that make sales on credit – are also prohibited from using cash accounting.
+The IRS requires certain businesses to use accrual basis accounting.
+For example, corporations other than S corporations must use accrual basis accounting if they averaged over $30 million in gross receipts over the past three years.
+Certain corporations and tax shelters — including those that make sales on credit — are also prohibited from using cash accounting.

 author image

 Dock David Treece is a finance expert who has extensively covered business financial topics, including Small Business Administration (SBA) loans and alternative lending.
 He is the Senior Vice President of Marketing at BNY Mellon and the former Editorial Manager at Dotdash.
-He also previously worked as a financial advisor and registered investment advisor, as well as served on the FINRA Small Firm Advisory Board.
+At Business News Daily, Dock covers a range of finance subjects, such as accounting reports, bankruptcy, interchange fees, payroll deductions, invoice factoring, stock exchanges and more.
+He previously worked as a financial advisor and registered investment advisor, as well as served on the FINRA Small Firm Advisory Board.
 Dock brings more than 17 years of experience, including his time as an entrepreneur co-founding and managing a small business.
 His entrepreneurial background gives him firsthand insight into the challenges small business owners face and the tools and tactics they can use to succeed.

 Back to top